amidos2006/pcg_benchmark/pcg_benchmark/probs/smb/README.md

 To pass the quality criteria, you need to pass multiple of criteria
 - The level has to have minimal horizontal changes (less than 11%)
 - The level has to have unbroken pipes (as pipes spawn on two slices)
+- The level has 50% or more of just flat platform to comply with mario distribution of tiles
 - The level has to be beatable by the A* agent

 ## Diversity Measurement